 Natural Solutions Tool

-Image of Caroline O’Boyle, Chicago Program Director for the Trust for Public Land and Adam Flickinger from Friends staff launching the project with the Watershed Council in October of 2021.
+Photo: Caroline O’Boyle (right), Chicago Program Director for the Trust for Public Land, and Adam Flickinger from Friends staff launching the project with the Watershed Alliance in October of 2021.

 In addition to the Natural Solutions Tool creation, the Watershed Alliance has undertaken a coinciding catalytic multi-benefit ecosystem restoration project at Indian Ridge Marsh-South in partnership with the Chicago Park District.
 Learn more about this Watershed Alliance pilot project here.